 - b.
 The clock shall start on the first snap of the game. - c.
-Outside the last two minutes of a half, the clock shall normally only be stopped for charged team timeouts, penalty enforcements, and changes of possession.
+Outside the last two minutes of a half, the clock shall normally only be stopped for charged team timeouts, penalty enforcement, and changes of possession.
 The clock shall continue to run after a scoring play until the try down has been completed.
-The referee shall declare and charge himself with a timeout if an injured player requires one.
-He may also declare and charge himself with a timeout if a delay of game foul is committed or for any contingency not elsewhere covered by the rules. - d.
-After a charged team timeout, change of possession or referee's time out after a delay of game foul the clock starts on the snap.
+The Referee shall declare and charge himself/herself with a timeout if an injured player requires one.
+The Referee may also declare and charge himself/herself with a timeout if a delay of game foul is committed or for any contingency not elsewhere covered by the rules. - d.
+After a charged team timeout, change of possession or Referee's timeout after a delay of game foul the clock starts on the snap.
 After any other timeout, the clock starts on the ready-for-play signal. - e.
-When the ball is dead and two minutes or less remain in a period, the referee shall order the clock stopped (if necessary) to inform the head coach and field captain of each team.
+When the ball is dead and two minutes or less remain in a period, the Referee shall order the clock stopped (if necessary) to inform the Head Coach and field captain of each team.
 The play clock may be interrupted to give the two-minute warning.
 The game clock shall start on the snap. - f.
 After the two-minute warning, normal game timing rules apply.
 Refer to Rule 3. - g.
-Competition authorities may adopt regulations for either normal game timing or a running clock (as defined in (a) to (e) above) for the entirety of the game, and may choose to vary the duration of the game.
-In either case, the referee shall still issue the two-minute warning.
+Competition authorities may adopt regulations for either normal game timing or a running clock (as defined in (a) to (e) above) for the entirety of the game.
+In either case, the Referee shall still issue the two-minute warning.